 A chile beer glaze lightly covered succulent hellfire wings served with a side of blue cheese.
 The wings were delightful, sending our taste buds into the stratosphere.

-Now, Kristen is a tough critic of wings having lived for a time in Buffalo NY, the birthplace of the chicken wing.
+Now, Kristen is a tough critic of wings after growing up in upstate NY and attending University in Buffalo NY, the birthplace of the chicken wing.

 But we can tell you these hellfire wings passed the Kristen wing test with flying colors!
 They were thick and crispy with a nice crunch.
 The glaze had a mouth warming kick to it.